Age 48-63 (2008 to 2023)

-She started parttime on weekends and holidays just to check it out, and took her time, being very thoughtful with various comments, one step at a time.
+She started part time on weekends and holidays just to check it out, and took her time, being very thoughtful with various constructive comments about how my operation was run, one step at a time.
 She earned extra income doing so but the money didn't seem to be a significant motivator.
 I was impressed not only with her careful results but also her analysis of my organization and staff, from her management expertise and experience with people.
 She was the kind of person who improves things.

 She eventually resigned her job of more than 15 years to join my company.

 When problems cropped up, to say the least, she became one of the people who stuck by me thru bad times as well as good times, driven more by ethics than by money, and not just a fair weather good times employee and friend.
+We both chose ethics over money many times.
 Actually, money was never too much of a driver of Na.
-She lived economically so was not needy, never pushed customers or took advantage of situations, always ethical and caring of others, and was a good leader and role model.
+She lived economically so was not needy, never pushed customers nor took advantage of situations, always ethical and caring of others, honest, and was a good leader and role model.
 Friendships and people are important to her, and people are not just objects for making money or for just using and discarding.

-When I set up a new company, some of Na's former employees who she knew for many years also made the leap of faith in resigning their jobs and joining our small startup company.
+When I set up a new company, some of Na's former coworkers who she knew for many years also made the leap of faith in switching their jobs and joining our small startup company.
 I started referring to us as "the pride".